ucladx/bcl-qc/README.md

 ### Quick start

 We'll use conda for package manangement which is typically installed under `~/miniconda3`.
-But dragen servers do not allow execution of binaries in user home directories, so create a folder named `/opt/conda` where we can install it instead.
+But dragen servers do not allow execution of binaries under `~/`, so create `/opt/conda` where we can install it instead.

 ```bash
 sudo mkdir -m 775 /opt/conda